 Some children prefer to learn in groups, others alone, and older children might need very specific bespoke support for baccalaureate or IGCSE exams.
 Think about the way your child learns and what exactly you want them to be able to do, to help you decide which tutor works best.

 With learning languages for example, there are lots of ways to support your child.
 Language camps and groups, exposure simply through other activities such as sport where the child has to communicate in another language, or one-to-one tuition.

-Frequency of tuition will depend on whether you’re expecting regular support with homework or coursework, or if tuition is just to encourage general learning.
+Frequency of tuition will depend on whether you’re expecting regular support with homework or coursework, or if tuition is just to encourage general learning and confidence.
 So, you might ask a tutor to visit your house on certain afternoons, or you might choose an after-school club or a group tuition course that takes place at the weekend.

 Above all, knowing your child, how they learn, what is most likely to motivate them to learn, and how much extra tuition they can cope with, will be pivotal in setting any timetable.

 Facebook groups and expat websites are a great place to look for a tutor or get a recommendation from someone.
 Good Facebook groups to ask for private tutor recommendations include Expats de Lux, Luxembourg Parents and Ladies of Luxembourg.

 Below is a selection of companies that either offer tuition directly or act as an intermediary for private tutors.
 Subscription fees and hourly rates vary quite a bit, so check a few places to compare prices, level of tutoring and flexibility around your household schedule.

 Cours at Home have been providing private tuition for children at primary and secondary level (and adults) for more than 10 years.
 In addition to covering languages, they can also tutor in maths, the sciences, law, accounting, philosophy and Latin.
 Teachers can come to you, or your child can sign up to online classes including Skype or Zoom sessions.